COLA 2020 LAMAGLearnArtist Funding Now!

 Sunday, June 14, 2020 at 1 PM

-In this conversation, COLA 2020 exhibition artists Alison O’Daniel and Vincent Ramos discuss with artist Tatiana Vahan of the Los Angeles Artist Census their work as artists, how they are navigating the current funding landscape during a time of unprecedented change, as well as how they envision the future.
+In this conversation, COLA 2020 exhibition artists Alison O’Daniel and Vincent Ramos discussed with artist Tatiana Vahan of the Los Angeles Artist Census their work as artists, how they navigated the funding landscape during a time of unprecedented change, as well as how they envisioned the future.
 Moderated by Anji Gaspar-Milanovic, Director of Grants and Professional Development for the Los Angeles County Department of Arts and Culture.

 About Anji Gaspar-Milanovic